-- (a) Prior to or on the SCD for the purpose of establishing the potential maximum number of eligible PP acres, or - (b) Within 10 days of the time the insured acquired the acreage if on the SCD, the insured did not have any acreage in a county and subsequently acquires acreage by a method described in section 4 F (3) in time to plant the insured crop using a good farming practice. - (2) For the purpose of determining the maximum eligible number of PP acres, the total number of acres reported on the intended acreage report cannot exceed the number of acres of cropland available for planting in the insured's farming operation at the time the report is submitted. - To conform with this policy provision, if the total acres submitted on the intended acreage report exceeds the number of cropland acres in the insured's farming operation, the AIP must reduce any over-reported acres on a pro-rata basis, as shown below, so the total acres do not exceed the actual acres available for planting at the time the report was submitted. - Steps for prorating total acres and example when the acres on the intended acreage report exceed the cropland acres at the time the intended acreage report is submitted
+- (a) Prior to or on the SCD for the purpose of establishing the potential maximum number of eligible PP acres, unless the following situation applies: If both fall-seeded and spring-seeded crops are insured on the policy and there have been no planted or reported PP fall-seeded acres, this report may be submitted by the next subsequent crop(s) SCD); or - (b) Within 10 days of the time the insured acquired the acreage if on the SCD, the insured did not have any acreage in a county and subsequently acquires acreage by a method described in section 4 F (3) in time to plant the insured crop using a good farming practice. - (2) For the purpose of determining the maximum eligible number of PP acres, the total number of acres reported on the intended acreage report cannot exceed the number of acres of cropland available for planting in the insured's farming operation at the time the report is submitted. - (a) To conform with this policy provision, if the total acres submitted on the intended acreage report exceeds the number of cropland acres in the insured's farming operation, the AIP must reduce any over-reported acres on a pro-rata basis, as shown below, so the total acres do not exceed the actual acres available for planting at the time the report was submitted. - (b) Steps for prorating total acres and example when the acres on the intended acreage report exceed the cropland acres at the time the intended acreage report is submitted